moria5161/moria5161.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master student at School of Chemistry and Chemical Engineering, Xiamen University, under the supervision of Professor Bin Ren (https://bren.xmu.edu.cn).
+I am a Master student at School of Chemistry and Chemical Engineering, Xiamen University, under the supervision of Professor [Bin Ren](https://bren.xmu.edu.cn).
 I received my Bachelor's degree in Applied Chemistry from Nanjing University of Technology in 2023.

 Research interests